13.2 General Considerations

 13.2.1 Industrial Safety & Health Act and Other Significant Laws

-With regard to occupational safety and health, the University’s activities are subject to Japan’s Industrial Safety and Health Act [link: http://www.japaneselawtranslation.go.jp/law/detail/?id=1926&vm=&re ].
-In addition, the University has its own Safety and Health Management Rules [link: https://groups.oist.jp/rs/rules-forms] and a University Safety and Health Committee [link: https://groups.oist.jp/rs/rules-forms].
+With regard to occupational safety and health, the University’s activities are subject to Japan’s Industrial Safety and Health Act.
+In addition, the University has its own Safety and Health Management Rules, Rules for Safety Management System and a University Safety and Health Committee.
 Also, additional laws applicable to the University’s various research and academic activities are set out where relevant elsewhere in this Chapter.

 13.2.2 Export and Import Compliance

 Japan, like most nations, imposes controls, requirements, and duties on the export and import of virtually all goods, including materials and equipment used in basic research of the type conducted at the University.
-Of grave concern are items, devices, substances, information, and specimens that could be diverted to a military use.
-Intellectual property such as software, production know-how, and even use manuals are also regulated and controlled by Foreign Exchange and Foreign Trade Control Law (Foreign Exchange Law).
-Generally, licenses are required for the export of controlled goods.
 The government also controls, and may require licenses for, the importing of a variety of items, devices, substances, information, and specimens, including living organisms.
 Genetically modified organisms are a particular concern in Japan.
 Goods approved for importation may also be subject to fees/taxes (sometimes referred to as “duties”), although items used in university-based research may be eligible for an exemption from duties.
-Great care must be exercised and advice from the Security Export Control Officer sought to assure export/import control compliance; for pertinent details, refer to:
+When exporting goods or providing technologies, it would be necessary to follow the control of Foreign Exchange and Foreign Trade Act (Foreign Exchange Act).
+Please also refer to the PRP Chapter 22 “Avoiding Conflicts of Interest & Security Export Control.

 13.2.3 Transporting Biological Agents, Chemical Materials, and Other Regulated Material